This app has been developed for staff who work in healthcare

 Everyone has the right to live their life free from violence, fear and abuse

-♦ All adults have the right to be protected from harm and exploitation
+- All people have the right to be protected from harm and exploitation

-♦ All adults have the right to independence, which involves a degree of risk.
+- All people have the right to independence, which involves a degree of risk.

-The safeguarding of adults is an important issue for the Trust.
-Working on a multi-agency basis is an important aspect of protecting adults at risk (vulnerable adults).
+Safeguarding is an important issue for the Trust.
+Working on a multi-agency basis is an important aspect of protecting adults and children at risk (vulnerable).

-The Care Act (2014) provides a clear legal framework for how health and partner agencies should protect adults at risk of abuse or neglect.
+For adults over 18, the Care Act (2014) provides a clear legal framework for how health and partner agencies should protect people at risk of abuse or neglect.

 The Care Act (2014) Statutory Guidance states that these duties apply in relation to: